Free Church Budgeting Template and Guide

 Different Types of Church Budgets

 comp-budget-plan_featured_image-1-1Budgeting for a church is similar to budgeting for a business.
-While church budgets include a detailed list of expenses, they also incorporate income as a variable.
+While church budgets include a detailed list of expenses, they also incorporate church income as a variable.
 This is because the income a church receives can vary from month to month just like a business.

 There is more than one kind of budget you can use for your church.
 The budgets are similar but have slightly different approaches.
-Here’s a quick overview of the three different kinds of budgets you can make for your church.
+Here’s a quick overview of the three different types of budgets you can make for your church.

 1. Zero-Based Budgeting